snipperrifle/GameSimpleExamples/README.md

 # GameSimpleExamples

 #What is this:
-  - this is a simple repository on Github that you can Clone it and Help us by uploading  and updateing things on this repository
+  - this is a simple repository on Github that you can Clone it and Help us by uploading  and updating things on this repository
+  - If you dont know how to use GitHUB you can jest press on Download and Download file and have fun modifying it ;)
   - :)
-  -If you dont know how to use GitHUB you can jest press on Download and Download file and have fun modifying it ;)